syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Flow-Layout.md

 'Close the document
 wordDocument.Close()
 {% endhighlight %}

+{% highlight UWP %}

+//Creates a new Word document
+WordDocument wordDocument = new WordDocument();
+//Adds new section with single paragraph to the document wordDocument.EnsureMinimal();
+wordDocument.LastSection.PageSetup.Margins.All = 15;
+//Get Last paragraph of the document
+IWParagraph paragraph = wordDocument.LastParagraph;
+//Create a custom style
+WParagraphStyle paragraphStyle = wordDocument.Styles.FindByName("Normal") as WParagraphStyle;
+paragraphStyle.CharacterFormat.Font = new Font("Times New Roman", 12);
+paragraphStyle.ParagraphFormat.HorizontalAlignment =Syncfusion.DocIO.DLS.HorizontalAlignment.Justify;
+paragraphStyle.ParagraphFormat.AfterSpacing = 15f;
+WSection section = wordDocument.LastSection;
+string text = "Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.
+The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.
+While its base operation is located in Washington with 290 employees, several regional sales teams are located throughout their market base.";
+//Adds new text to the paragraphs paragraph.AppendText(text);
+//Adds first text to the paragraph paragraph = section.AddParagraph();
+paragraph.AppendText(text);
+//Second paragraph
+paragraph = section.AddParagraph();
+paragraph.AppendText(text);
+//Instantiation of DocIORenderer for Word to PDF conversion DocIORenderer renderer = new DocIORenderer();
+//Converts Word document into PDF
+PdfDocument pdf = renderer.ConvertToPDF(wordDocument);
+//Releases all resources used by the Word document and DocIO Renderer objects renderer.Dispose();
+wordDocument.Close();
+//Output stream to save PDF
+MemoryStream outputStream = new MemoryStream();
+pdf.Save(outputStream);
+//Save the stream as PDF document file in local machine.
+Refer to PDF/UWP section for respected code samples Save(outputStream,"Output.pdf");
+pdf.Close();

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+//Creates a new Word document
+WordDocument wordDocument = new WordDocument();
+//Adds new section with single paragraph to the document wordDocument.EnsureMinimal();
+wordDocument.LastSection.PageSetup.Margins.All = 15;
+//Get Last paragraph of the document
+IWParagraph paragraph = wordDocument.LastParagraph;
+//Create a custom style
+WParagraphStyle paragraphStyle = wordDocument.Styles.FindByName("Normal") as WParagraphStyle;
+paragraphStyle.CharacterFormat.Font = new Font("Times New Roman", 12);
+paragraphStyle.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Justify;
+paragraphStyle.ParagraphFormat.AfterSpacing = 15f;
+WSection section = wordDocument.LastSection;
+string text = "Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.
+The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.
+While its base operation is located in Washington with 290 employees, several regional sales teams are located throughout their market base.";
+//Adds new text to the paragraph paragraph.AppendText(text);
+//Adds first text to the paragraph paragraph = section.AddParagraph();
+paragraph.AppendText(text);
+//Second paragraph
+paragraph = section.AddParagraph();
+paragraph.AppendText(text);
+//Instantiation of DocIORenderer for Word to PDF conversion DocIORenderer render = new DocIORenderer();
+//Converts Word document into PDF document
+PdfDocument pdfDocument = render.ConvertToPDF(wordDocument);
+//Releases all resources used by the Word document and DocIO Renderer objects render.Dispose();
+wordDocument.Dispose();
+//Save the document into stream.
+MemoryStream stream = new MemoryStream();
+pdfDocument.Save(stream);
+stream.Position = 0;
+//Close the documents.
+pdfDocument.Close(true);
+//Defining the ContentType for pdf file. string contentType = "application/pdf";
+//Define the file name.
+string fileName = " Output.pdf";
+//Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+//Creates a new Word document
+WordDocument wordDocument = new WordDocument();
+//Adds new section with single paragraph to the document wordDocument.EnsureMinimal();
+wordDocument.LastSection.PageSetup.Margins.All = 15;
+//Get Last paragraph of the document
+IWParagraph paragraph = wordDocument.LastParagraph;
+//Create a custom style
+WParagraphStyle paragraphStyle = wordDocument.Styles.FindByName("Normal") as WParagraphStyle;
+paragraphStyle.CharacterFormat.Font = new Syncfusion.Drawing.Font("Times New Roman", 12);
+paragraphStyle.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Justify;
+paragraphStyle.ParagraphFormat.AfterSpacing = 15f;
+WSection section = wordDocument.LastSection;
+string text = "Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.
+The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.
+While its base operation is located in Washington with 290 employees, several regional sales teams are located throughout their market base.";
+//Adds new text to the paragraph paragraph.AppendText(text);
+//Adds first text to the paragraph paragraph = section.AddParagraph();
+paragraph.AppendText(text);
+//Second paragraph
+paragraph = section.AddParagraph();
+paragraph.AppendText(text);
+//Instantiation of DocIORenderer for Word to PDF conversion DocIORenderer render = new DocIORenderer();
+//Converts Word document into PDF document
+PdfDocument pdfDocument = render.ConvertToPDF(wordDocument);
+//Releases all resources used by the Word document and DocIO Renderer objects render.Dispose();
+wordDocument.Dispose();
+//Save the document into memory stream
+MemoryStream stream = new MemoryStream();
+pdfDocument.Save(stream);
+stream.Position = 0;
+//Close the document
+pdfDocument.Close();
+//Save the stream into pdf file
+//The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
+Please refer PDF/Xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows) {
+    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Output.pdf", "application/pdf", stream);
+}
+else
+{
+    Xamarin.Forms.DependencyService.Get<ISave>().Save("Output.pdf", "application/pdf", stream);
+}

+{% endhighlight %}

 {% endtabs %}

 The following image shows the PDF document with multiple paragraphs created using the flow model.